csci344/spring2025/pages/_topics/topic08.md

 ---
 layout: topic
-title: JavaScript Review
+title: "JavaScript: HTTP requests and the Fetch API"
+description: >
+    The Fetch API is a modern JavaScript interface for making HTTP requests to servers and handling responses.
+It simplifies fetching resources like JSON data, files, or text from external APIs or web services using promises for asynchronous operations.
+Understanding how to use the Fetch API, handle response statuses, and work with data formats like JSON is key to building dynamic, data-driven web applications.
 type: topic
-description: >
-    Today's class will be dedicated to JavaScript programming review.
-Please review the study guide and practice problems, and come prepared to ask questions!
 num: 8
 draft: 0
-start_date: 2025-03-17
+start_date: 2025-03-03
-lectures: [16]
+lectures: [14, 15]
+tutorials: [7]
 ---